PeytonCunningham720/Assistant-Buyer/README.md

 ### Why These Choices Matter for the Role
 - **Business Central compatibility:** The data structures I created mirror what you'd see in ERP/inventory management systems like Business Central
 - **Scalability:** This approach can handle thousands of SKUs across 30+ locations
-- **Repeatability:** Run the same analysis weekly or monthly with updated data — supporting the weekly and monthly reporting mentioned in the job description
+- **Repeatability:** Run the same analysis weekly or monthly with updated data, supporting the weekly and monthly reporting mentioned in the job description
 - **Accuracy:** Automated calculations eliminate manual errors in allocation and reporting

 ---